 It is no wonder that adventurers consider Lumba Sumba Pass Trek to be the off-the-beaten trek in Nepal.
 This trek shows a brilliant close-up of the 3rd highest mountain in the world - Kanchenjunga.
 This trek also offers a breathtaking view of the mountain ranges while crossing the pass.

-There will be days where trekkers are entirely alone in the wilderness into the dense national park.
+There will be days when trekkers are entirely alone in the wilderness in the dense forest.
 You will cross through the lush Kanchenjunga Conservation Area and the Makalu Barun National Park.
-Those dense forests are rich in endangered wildlife like snow leopards and red pandas.
+Those dense forests are rich in endangered wildlife like snow leopards, red pandas and others.

-Lumba Sumba Pass Trek in Nepal passes through scattered pockets of human habitation in the form of monasteries, settlements, and schools.
+Lumba Sumba Pass Trek in Nepal passes through scattered pockets of human habitation.
+It is in the form of monasteries, settlements, and schools.
 You will witness different ethnic people, including Limbu, Rai, Gurung, and Tamang.

-In addition to this trip, there are other amazing alternative wilderness routes that are seeking greater challenges.
+Also, there are other amazing alternative wilderness routes that are seeking greater challenges.
 You can choose any trip from Kanchenjunga Circuit Trek, Dhaulagiri Circuit Trek, and Makalu Sherpani Col Pass Trek.
-For the diverse Kanchenjunga Region Package, you can explore more exclusive Himalayan Odyssey tour packages.
+For the diverse Kanchenjunga Region Package, you can explore more exclusive tour packages.

 Further, you will reach Gola, Gadi and then your trekking ends at Num.
 From Num, you will have to drive to Khandbari and then Tumingtar.
 From there, you will be transferred to Kathmandu.